sstelfox/stelfox.net/content/knowledge_base/security/passwords.md

 no better option than guessing to find out the secret.
 ```

-There is a fedora package named '''ssss''' that can split a string up to 128
+There is a fedora package named `ssss` that can split a string up to 128
 characters long into X pieces, requiring at least Y pieces to recover it.
 Assuming the pieces are broken up over several different locations and stored
 in different manners it's a fairly strong way to store passwords or other